There are so many topics we can explore in a school setting that deeply foster the wellbeing of students and the group environment:

 We delivered this workshop previously at Main Arm Upper Public School and are excited to offer it again this year.
 The day program involves activities with boys and girls together, and then opportunities for the boys and girls to break off separately to do different exercises before coming back together at the end of the day.

 This is a fun and experiential program!

 Some main topics covered include:

-Explore fears and anxieties about adolescence and ways to deal with them
+Explore fears and anxieties about growing up and ways to deal with them

 Emotional 1st Aid ideas